belmont-admin/TrafficLight/README.md

 Use the ``||Download||`` button to send your new code to the @boardname@ and check what happens.
 Was it what you expected?
 If it wasn't how can you fix it?

+## Step 5 @fullscreen

+Now write code so that your lights cycle through the standard traffic light sequence.

+When you have finished don't forget to **save** your code.